-Increasing the parameter $E_b$ of the bending force, the ocurrence of a loop disapeared even maintaining the same velocities and distances between robots as in the previous case, obtaining that constant configuration of the hose when it is stabilized.
-In figure 4.21 the configuration of the hose is shown, where can be appreciated the form of the hose between the leader robot and its immediately follower without loops.
+Increasing the parameter $E_b$ of the bending force, the occurrence of a loop disappeared even maintaining the same velocities and distances between robots as in the previous case, obtaining the constant configuration of the hose when it is stabilized.
+In figure 4.20 the configuration of the hose is shown, where can be appreciated the form of the hose between the leader robot and its immediately follower without loops.
 At this value for the bending parameter, the approach considering the hose segments in determining the magnitude of velocities has the desired behavior.

-In the following simulation experiments we applied two heuristic approaches to determine the control velocities of the robots for the transport of the hose, by three robots when the leader robot follows a U-shaped trajectory.
+In the following simulation experiments we applied two heuristic approaches to determine the control velocities of the robots for the transport of the hose, by three robots when the leader robot follows a U-shaped trajectory (figure 4.21):

-- the approach considering the segment curvature as explained in section 4.3.2.2 and - a distance-based approach that only takes into account the distance between robots, presented, with color red for the leader, color green for the second robot an color blue for the third one.
+- the approach considering the segment curvature as explained in section 4.3.2.2 and - a distance-based approach that only takes into account the distance between robots,

+In figure 4.21 the robot's trajectories for the distance-based approach are presented, with color red for the leader, color green for the second robot an color blue for the third one.